Supper club

 A supper club is a traditional dining establishment that also functions as a social club.
 The term may describe different establishments depending on the region, but in general, supper clubs tend to present themselves as having a high-class image, even if the price is affordable to all.
-A newer usage of the term supper club has emerged, referring to underground restaurants.
+In the 2010s, a newer usage of the term supper club emerged, referring to underground restaurants.

 Other names

 Supper clubs, when used in the newer context of underground restaurants, are also known as home bistros, guerrilla diners, secret restaurants, paladares, puertas cerradas, pop-up restaurants, guestaurants, speakeasies, and anti-restaurants.

-In antiquity

-Supper clubs were common in the Roman Empire.
-One of the most notable clubs was that of Mithraism.
-These clubs often spanned social classes but primarily served all-male members.
-Supper Clubs served an important role in the division of labor, especially within in the Roman imperial administration and military.
-By pooling and specializing resources needed for basic nourishment, Rome was able to gain a productivity advantage over its neighbors and subjected peoples.

 In the United States

-In the U.S., a supper club is a dining establishment generally found across the United States, but currently concentrated in the Upper Midwestern states of Wisconsin, Minnesota, Michigan, Illinois and Iowa.
+In the U.S., a supper club is a dining establishment generally found across the United States, but currently concentrated in the Upper Midwestern states of Wisconsin, Minnesota, Michigan, Illinois, and Iowa.
 These establishments typically are located on the edge of town in rural areas.

 History

-The first supper club in the United States was established in Beverly Hills, California, by Milwaukee, Wisconsin native Lawrence Frank.
+The first supper club in the United States was established in Beverly Hills, California, by Milwaukee, Wisconsin, native Lawrence Frank.
 Supper clubs became popular during the 1930s and 1940s, although some establishments that later became supper clubs had previously gained notoriety as prohibition roadhouses.

 Traditionally, supper clubs were considered a "destination" where patrons would spend the whole evening, from cocktail hour to nightclub-style entertainment after dinner.
-Featuring a casual and relaxed atmosphere, they are now usually just restaurants rather than the all-night entertainment destinations of the past.
+In recent years, a new meaning for "supper club" had taken root in various places.They are now often used to refer to restaurants which feature a relaxed and fun atmosphere, rather than the all-night entertainment destinations of the past.